harp/harpjs.com/public/docs/environment/install.md

 npm install -g harp
 ```

-You may to use `sudo` before any of those, depending on your setup.
+You may need to use `sudo` before any of those, depending on your setup.
 It’s possible that an older dependency of Harp is cached on your system and not finding the new version or something.
 The `npm cache clear` part could take a while, depending on how much is cached.
 That should fix the problem, however!

 [Need to uninstall Harp?](/docs/environment/uninstall)